1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Exam

-He discusses your symptoms, reviews your personal and family health history, alcohol use, and conducts a focused physical exam.
+He speaks about your symptoms, personal and family health history, alcohol use, and gives you specific physical exam.

 Blood Tests